 When you’re always at home, you’re surrounded by the stress of everyday life.
 Things like worrying about bills, childcare, and other daily problems can sneak into your time together.
 Getting out of the house and taking a trip somewhere special is the best way to reconnect as just the two of you.

 Creating new memories together without this stress will help you realize what it was that drew you two together in the first place.
 You don’t have to travel far to find that spark.
-If you can’t afford the time for a more extensive vacation, opt for a mini-getaway.
+If you can’t afford the time for a more extensive vacation, opt for a mini-getaway with your trekking poles.
 A weekend at a bed and breakfast in a neighboring town or even just unpressured nights out can be just what you need.

 Be Emotionally Vulnerable